puppeteer/puppeteer/docs/troubleshooting.md

 xorg-x11-fonts-misc
 ```

-After install dependencies you need to update nss library using this command
+After installing dependencies you need to update nss library using this command

 ```
 yum update nss -y